nuvibit/nuvibit.com/content/english/products/semper/_index.md

 banner_section:
     enable: true
     title: "SEMPER"
-    content: "You manage multiple AWS accounts and have your workload distributed in multiple AWS regions?  <br>
+    content: "You manage multiple AWS accounts and have your workload distributed in multiple AWS regions?<br>
-              Then you know the challenge keeping track of the security compliance of your AWS resources and managing security events in realtime.<br><br>
+              Then you are familiar with the challenge of keeping track of the security compliance of your AWS resources and managing security events in real time.<br><br>
-              SEMPER enables you in a consistent and auditable way to manage your security sensors on a very granular level and to filter accepted security findings automatically. <br>
+              SEMPER enables you to manage your security sensors at a very granular level in a consistent and auditable way and automatically filter accepted security findings.<br>
-              All with a central repository of policies.
-We take **[Security as Code](/faq/#pac 'What is Security / Policy as Code?')** serious. "
+              All conveniently managed through a central **[Policy as Code](/faq/#pac 'What is Security / Policy as Code?')** repository."
     image: "images/products/semper-logo.png"
     button:
         enable: true